-For many a new WordPress user, WordPress hosting and managed WordPress hosting in particular is a tough nut to crack.
-Confronted with the million dollar question of whether to opt for free, shared or managed WordPress hosting, we often end up choosing alternatives based on half-baked information.
+For many new WordPress users, WordPress hosting and managed WordPress hosting, in particular, is a tough nut to crack.
+Confronted with the million-dollar question of whether to opt for free, shared, or managed WordPress hosting, we often end up choosing alternatives based on half-baked information.

 To guide you through this Middle Earth of Managed WordPress hosting, Gandalf is here! 😀